 Generally, if you are trying skiing for the first time, you should be able to do quite a bit on your first day.
 Snowboarding is a bit more difficult the first time.
 However the learning curve is much easier after just a few tries.
-With today’s modern teaching methods, you can be past the beginner stage after a few lessons, which means you can ski 50% of the ski trails in the U.S. and probably all the trails at Snowstar.
+With today’s modern teaching methods, you can exceed the beginner stage only after a few lessons, which means you can ski 50% of the ski trails in the U.S. and probably all the trails at Snowstar.

 It is the easiest and safest way to learn.
-Learning from friends is not typically a good idea.
+Learning from friends is typically not a good idea.
 Ask anyone who has taken that route or decided to teach themselves and you will get the same answer.
 It is too hard…..I cannot do it…Take a couple lessons and you will get to the fun stuff before you know it.
 After your lesson you should practice what you learned on the teaching area.
 After you have mastered the fundamental skills (turning, slowing down, stopping, and riding a lift) you will be ready to explore other trails while you practice your skills.
 Keep to the easier trails at first.
 Do not get on the advanced trails until you have mastered your control skills.

 We have state-of-the-art ski and snowboard equipment, including helmets to take care of your needs.
 When fitting the boots, remember one pair medium weight socks only! (preferably not cotton).
 The boots will fit snug, the toes should have room to wiggle and your heel should not pull up in the boot.
 A boot too tight or with thick multiple layers of socks will reduce circulation and lead to cold feet.